nate808-gh/to-ProResHQ.py/README.md

 If the video contains the Creation Date in the metadata, the file gets renamed to the creation date.
 This helps me sort the majority of my giant bucket-o-random videos recorded at different times on different cameras.

-To use it, your computer must have Python and FFMPEG installed
+To use it, you must have Python and FFMPEG installed

 Examples